ivogeorg/jitt/design-spike-2.md

       4. The addressee student's answer.
       5. Instructor signature.
    3. This feature may be scaled with clustering (a la [sense education](https://www.sense.education/):
-      1. Aggregation per question.
+      1. Grouping answers per question.
       2. Clustering of a question's answers.
       3. Collecting instructor feedback on each cluster.
-      4. Assembling instructor feedback for all questions for each student.
+      4. Assembling instructor feedback for for each student (for all answered question).
-      5. Mailing each student.
+      5. Mailing feedgack to each student.
 10. During class meeting, I want to show some curated information from the warmups:
-    1. Question text and images (remind students, or for students who didn't do it) (**TODO ([@JeffLoats](https://github.com/JeffLoats)):** Reduce conflated features.)
+    1. Question text and images.
+These suppot are points of engagement.
+For example:
+       1. Remind students what the question was about.
+       2. Show how many students didn't do it.
-    2. Aggregate responses categorized by the instructor when reading a sample of student responses. (see slide examples) (**TODO ([@JeffLoats](https://github.com/JeffLoats)):** Where were they sent?)
+    2. Aggregate responses categorized by the instructor when reading a sample of student responses. (see slide examples above)
-    3. Anonymous responses from some students, especially the "useful wrong answers."
+    3. Anonymous responses from some students, especially the "useful wrong answers".
 11. Ideally the student view of questions is LMS embeddable.

 ### 1.1.
 Question banks